-WebControl uses TTL7 and TTL8 to control X10RF devices.
+WebControl uses TTL8 to control X10RF devices.
 User must already enabled X10RF function in the I/O Setup screen.
-An external RF transmitter must be attached to the output port TTL7, TTL8, and ground.
+An external RF transmitter must be attached to the output TTL8, 5V, and ground.
 In the USA, the X10 RF frequency is 310MHz, and in Europe, the frequency is 433 MHz WebControl can send all 16 house codes and 16 unit codes, controlling total 256 devices.